AISmithy/market-sentiment-analysis/README.md

 # Market Sentiment Analysis

 A compact Python project for fetching financial data and running AI-powered sentiment analysis on recent news for a given stock ticker.
-The app combines Yahoo Finance data, a FinBERT-based sentiment model from Hugging Face, and a Streamlit dashboard to visualize price history and recent news sentiment.
+The app combines Yahoo Finance data with a FinBERT-based sentiment model from Hugging Face and exposes results through a web UI (Django-based by default).

 ## Main objective